compilit/compilit-commons/logging-spring/README.md

 class Example {

-  @Log(message = "This message will be logged and then the exception will be rethrown", rethrow = true) void someMethod() {
+  @LogOnException(message = "This message will be logged and then the exception will be rethrown", rethrow = true) void someMethod() {
     throw new RuntimeException();
   }